 - Who is responsible for distribution and fundraising activities?

 - Who is ultimately responsible for the fund’s establishment, regulation and continued operations?

 The GFSC expressly states that it “welcomes approaches from high calibre promoters who have a favourable track record in the establishment and/or management of investment funds” but, as regards new promoters, advises that they should “submit a New Promoter’s Introductory Checklist to [the GFSC] in advance of making a formal fund application [in the case of authorised funds].
 The information provided will be used by us to carry out necessary due diligence checks in advance of a formal application being submitted which should enable a reduction in application processing time.”

 For registered funds, the administrator will require the New Promoter’s Introductory Checklist to be completed to enable it to warrant to the GFSC as regards the suitability of the promoter (it is part of the due diligence materials which the GFSC may demand from the administrator to ensure that the warranties are being appropriately given).

 Normally, a demonstrable track record in the promotion and management of funds is required and the authorisation of intended promoters by regulatory authorities in other jurisdictions is not in itself generally sufficient.

-Promoters do not receive a regulatory permit for being promoter per se.
-A licence under the POI Law is only required if the promoter is conducting controlled investment business.
+Promoters do not receive a regulatory permit for being a promoter per se.
+A licence under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 is only required if the promoter is conducting controlled investment business.